ajeetgill/foam3/doc/eslint.md

 2. **No Trailing Commas**: Enforced as `error`
 3. **Object Key Quoting**: Only when necessary (`as-needed`)
 4. **Semicolons**: Required for all statements
-5. **Single-line Control Flow**: Allowed without braces if under 80 characters
+5. **Single-line Control Flow**: Braces optional for single statements under 80 characters (FOAM3 flexibility)
 6. **Equality Operators**: `==` and `!=` allowed (FOAM3 pattern)

 ### Currently Disabled Rules (Ready for Future Enablement)